 What are the benefits of spaying or neutering my dog?

-On top of eliminating the risk of an unwanted litter of puppies, there are a wide range of benefits to consider when neutering or spaying your dog.
+On top of eliminating the risk of an unwanted litter of puppies, there is a wide range of benefits to consider when neutering or spaying your dog.

 Spaying your female dog will drastically reduce their risk of developing mammary cancer and pyometra, two potentially life-threatening conditions.
 And while it is not always the case, generally being spayed will put a stop to your female pup's instinctive breeding behaviors.

-Neutering male dogs will help to prevent testicular cancer as well as cutting back on a number of undesirable behaviors.
-These include aggression, humping, howling and roaming.
+Neutering male dogs will help to prevent testicular cancer as well as cut back on several undesirable behaviors.
+These include aggression, humping, howling, and roaming.
 All of this can help to prevent unfortunate events such as fights with other dogs or being struck by a vehicle.